 - First-Degree Domestic Assault: Attempting to kill or causing serious physical injury—charged as a Class A or Class B felony punishable by up to life in prison.

-What a Top Domestic Violence Defense Lawyer in Pleasant Valley, MO Can Do for You
+Why Hiring the Right Domestic Violence Defense Lawyer in Pleasant Valley, MO Matters

-- Fearless Trial Defense — If your Pleasant Valley, MO case goes to court, our trial-tested attorneys will be ready to fight for a full acquittal.
+- Aggressive Trial Advocacy — If your Pleasant Valley, MO case goes to court, our trial-tested attorneys will be ready to fight for a full acquittal.

 At Combs Waterkotte, we don’t just defend cases—we defend people’s futures.
 Don’t settle for a discount attorney when everything you care about is on the line.
 Call us today at (314) 900-HELP or contact us online to speak with a proven Pleasant Valley, MO domestic violence defense lawyer.

-What Turns a Disagreement Into a Domestic Violence Charge in Pleasant Valley, MO?
+When Does a “Fight” Become Domestic Violence in Pleasant Valley, MO?

 - A relative by blood or marriage